Selected writing

 Short story published in Sand Journal, Issue 14, 2016: inclusion

-Excerpt from ‘Inclusion’
+Excerpt from ‘inclusion’

 I swung into the drive, turned off the engine and breathed deeply a few times.
 Were the curtains twitching or was I imagining it?
 Go in, do what you came to do, leave, I repeated to myself.
 Like with the car wash or with the shopping, I had divided it into the most basic steps: the first, leaving the house, was behind me, so I had just two more steps to go.
 Then go home and get back into bed, I could manage that. …